Nax/longflow-manifesto/README.md

 A typical implementation of the longflow manifesto, from the point of view of an engineer, is something like this:

  1. I pick or create a task.
  2. I spent a few minutes/hours/days thinking about the task.
 Do we need it?
 Have I done something similar before?
-What does the task achieves?
+What does the task achieve?
  3. If the task turns out to be unneeded, go back to 1.
  4. If I need to learn something to do the task, I go learn it.
  5. If I *want* to learn something new, I go learn it too.